devalc/WEPPcloudR/README.md

 ## Installation

 No installation is required for this project.
-It is directly linked with [WEPPcloud](https://wepp.cloud/weppcloud/) where users can find a link to view the automated data alaytics product after their run is completed.
+It is directly linked with [WEPPcloud](https://wepp.cloud/weppcloud/) where users can find a link to view the automated data analytics product after their WEPPcloud run is completed.

 ## Usage